AmberJ15/wta/research/notes.md

 ###### A small, but growing, accounting firm that has prided itself in serving its local clientele across many generations.

-## Top goals for the website, as determined by the research
+## Top goals for the website

  + Increase number of tax returns processed during tax season.
  + Increase clients who are interested in retirement, estate planning and investment planning.
- + Increase engagement with our clients - via our “Tax Update” newsletter.
+ + Increase engagement with our clients — via our “Tax Update” newsletter.

-## Content that is needed for the website, organized under sections
+## Content that is needed for the website, organized by section

  + **About Us** — We are a small, but growing, accounting firm that has prided itself in serving its local clientele across many generations.
     + **Meet Our Team** — Allow clients to meet our team online, view their bios and contact them with questions.
     + **Read Testimonials** — Show testimonials from past clients.
     + **What We Believe** — Describe our core values and passion for serving our community.
-    + **Contact Info** — Phone, Adress, Email, and Job Opputtunities.
+    + **Contact Info** — Phone, Address, Email, and Job Opportunities.
  + **What We Offer** — Describe our various service offerings.
 We offer personal accounting, small business accounting, estate planning, retirement planning and investment planning.
    + Retirement Planning.
    + Investment Planning.